harryfyjiswalker/GeoFM_Geographic_Transferability_Crop_Yield_Prediction/README.md

 </div>

-Stability-based selection — selecting dimensions with the most consistent correlations with yield across domains — was the most effective post-hoc approach, improving ETF to GP transfer from $R^2 = −0.09$ to $R^2 = 0.30$, while maintaining similar GP to ETF transfer performance to the baseline of k=64.
-However, post-hoc approaches generally showed limited and inconsistent gains, and neural domain adaptation approaches largely failed to improve over baseline.
-This suggests that if region-specific signals constrain transferability, they are not cleanly separable from agriculturally meaningful ones post-hoc.
+Stability-based selection — selecting dimensions with the most consistent correlations with yield across domains — was the most effective post-hoc approach, improving ETF to GP transfer from $R^2 = −0.09$ to $R^2 = 0.30$ while maintaining similar GP to ETF transfer performance to the baseline of k=64.
+In general, dimensionality reduction methods afforded greater $R^2$ improvements than domain-adversarial networks.
+However, transfer performance remained substantially lower than in-domain results, suggesting that if region-specific signals constrain transferability, they may not be cleanly separable from agriculturally meaningful ones post-hoc.
 Indeed, even the 16 dimensions of the "Universal Generalist" subspace retained domain discriminability of 0.93 under application of a logistic regression classifier, indicating that region-specific signals are entangled throughout the embedding space rather than isolated to specific dimensions.

+### Limitations

+These analyses are based on a single crop and source-target region pair; any improvement observed may well reflect features specifically relevant to the ETF and GP regions rather than universal transferability.
+Extensions to other crop types and regions is needed to draw reliable conclusions on the utility of dimensionality reduction to out-of-domain generalisation of these embeddings.

 ## References